 From his first publication on fish consumption and CHD in the Zutphen Study Daan was interested in the role of omega-3 fatty acids in the etiology of CVD.
 He reproduced the inverse association of fish consumption with fatal CHD in various prospective cohort studies and also observed inverse relations for sudden coronary death and stroke.
 These results formed the foundation of the Alpha Omega Trial, a double-blind placebo-controlled secondary prevention trial on the effects of omega-3 fatty acids on cardiovascular events.

-After many years as a division director at the National Institute of Public Health and the Environment at Bilthoven, Daan is now professor at Wageningen University and Vice-President of the Health Council of the Netherlands, the main advisory body on health of the Dutch government.
+After many years as a division director at the National Institute of Public Health and the Environment at Bilthoven, Daan has retired from his position as professor at Wageningen University and Honorary member of the Health Council of the Netherlands, the main advisory body on health of the Dutch government.

 From research to policy advice